 • jnz label: “jump if not zero”

 These instructions do exactly what their names suggest: if the condition is met, the program jumps to the destination label.
 If not, it simply continues to the next line.
-Just like with unconditional jumps, these destinations can also be specified numerically.
+Just like with unconditional jumps, the destinations can also be specified numerically.

 Now, you might be wondering: “Equal to what?”
 “Greater than what?”
 “Zero compared to what?”